 The curriculum offers comprehensive language instruction at five levels of proficiency: Basic, Low-Intermediate, Intermediate, High-Intermediate, and Advanced.
 Courses at the Basic through High-Intermediate Levels provide instruction in general purpose English.
 In addition, an advanced-level Academic Bridge course provides opportunities for students to audit one content course at Georgetown University and participate in a special orientation on the requirements, procedures, and expectations of U.S. colleges and universities.

-Courses are offered in two 16-week sessions in the fall and spring Semesters and one 8-week summer session each year.
+Courses are offered in two 16-week sessions in the fall and spring semesters and one eight-week summer session each year.
 In addition to classroom instruction, students are expected to complete out-of-class assignments and projects while working at home, in the self-access laboratories, or in the library and computer labs, as well as in the Washington, D.C., community.